-First of all, there are three models: the original AirPods (2016); the early-2019 AirPods, which are similar but add wireless charging and Hey Siri; and the late-2019 AirPods Pro which add improved audio quality and active noise cancellation, plus a new design; and the AirPods Max from 2020, which are over-ear headphones and essentially a completely different product to the rest of the AirPods range.
+First of all, there are four models: the original AirPods (2016); the early-2019 AirPods, which are similar but add wireless charging and Hey Siri; the late-2019 AirPods Pro which add improved audio quality and active noise cancellation, plus a new design; and the AirPods Max from 2020, which are over-ear headphones and essentially a completely different product to the rest of the AirPods range.
 For this reason we will discuss the Max model separately.

 The AirPods Pro offer a snugger fit than the previous two models because they have a choice of flexible tips, and are actually able to tell you whether you've selected the right tip or not.

 Sound quality is decent but not exceptional on the original and early-2019 models; the AirPods Pro are a step above thanks in part to their better fit and implementation of active noise cancellation.
 What AirPods consistently do better than non-Apple headphones is co-ordinate with other Apple products, thanks to the W1 chip (in the 2016 model) and H1 chip (2019) which makes pairing with an iPhone a breeze.